NCAR/CAM-chem/README.md

 # MUSICA Tools

-A place to store processing code related to atmospheric chemistry modeling at NCSF NCAR.
+A place to store processing code related to atmospheric chemistry modeling at NSF NCAR.

 | Folder | Use |
 |-------------------|-------------------|